-The Cumberland County Board of Education/Cumberland County Schools (CCS) Academic Services department is requesting sealed bid proposals for the provision of new 6-12 core instructional materials in English Language Arts (ELA) that will support the district's academic goals, align with state standards, and engage students in rigorous, meaningful language and literacy learning.
+The Cumberland County Board of Education/Cumberland County Schools (CCS) Academic Services department is requesting sealed bid proposals for the provision of new K-12 core instructional materials in mathematics that will support the district's academic goals, align with state standards, and engage students in rigorous, meaningful mathematical learning.
 Interested bidders are invited to submit a written proposal.